mightyguava/ecsdeploy/README.md

 # ecsdeploy

+**Ownership of this project has been transferred to https://github.com/button/ecsdeploy**

 There are already a few deploy tools for ECS out there, but none offer deploy progress reporting for chatops or dashboards. `ecsdeploy` is built as an easily deployable binary that can be fit into any deployment pipeline, but can also be used a library to embed directly into your team's deploy tool.